minos-framework/.github/profile/README.md

 Minos is a framework which helps you create [reactive](https://www.reactivemanifesto.org/) microservices.
 Internally, it leverages Event Sourcing, CQRS and a message driven architecture to fulfil the commitments of an asynchronous environment.

 ## Contents
+* 🕹️ [minos-cli](https://github.com/minos-framework/minos-cli): The command-line interface of the Minos Framework..
-* 🐍 [minos-python](https://minos-framework.github.io/minos-python/): The Python implementation of the Minos Framework.
+* 🐍 [minos-python](https://github.com/minos-framework/minos-python): The Python implementation of the Minos Framework.
+* 🌐 [minos-api-gateway](https://github.com/minos-framework/minos-api-gateway): The API Gateway of the Minos Framework.
+* 🔍 [minos-discovery](https://github.com/minos-framework/minos-discovery): The Discovery service of the Minos Framework.
 * 🔒 [minos-auth](https://github.com/minos-framework/minos-auth): The Auth service of the Minos Framework.
 * 👨🏻‍✈️ [minos-butler](https://github.com/minos-framework/minos-butler): The Container connector of the Minos Framework.